kasparpalgi/merit-activa-nodejs/README.md

 # NodeJS app to fetch offers from Merit Activa API

 Code gets from `getoffers` API endpoint all the price offers.
 Parse the results and for each offer, extract the "CustomerId".
-For each "CustomerId", call the `getcustomers` endpoint to get the "Address", "Email", "PhoneNo" and some other customer info to the the offer object in the parsed results.
+For each "CustomerId", call the `getcustomers` endpoint to get the "Address", "Email", "PhoneNo" and some other customer info to the the offer object in the parsed results. `DocStatus` numeric field is replaced with Estonian text value: "1=created, 2=sent, 3=approved, 4=rejected, 5=comment received, 6=invoice created, 7=canceled".

 Below are commented out items fetching by the part of the product description and below fetching a specific customer based on the ID.